BradHutchings/Mmojo-Server-v2/docs/01-Documentation-TOC.md

 Build Mmojo Server executables.

 - [31.
 Update Local Mmojo Server Repo](31-Update-Local-Mmojo-Server-Repo.md) - Make sure you have the latest instructions and scripts.
 - [32.
-Build Test](32-Test.md) - Build an unoptimized `mmojo-server` for the build environment platformm that can be used to test features and changes.
+Prepare to Build](32-Prepare-to-Build.md) - Clone llama.cpp repo, fix some things, and copy some things.
 - [33.
-Build APE](32-Build-APE.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
-- [33.
-Build linux x86_64](33-Build-linux-x86_64.md) - Build unoptimized linux build for x86_64.
+Build Test](33-Build-Test.md) - Build an unoptimized `mmojo-server` for the build environment platformm that can be used to test features and changes.
 - [34.
-Build linux aarch64](34-Build-linux-aarch64.md) - Build unoptimized linux build for aarch64 (arm64).
+Build APE](34-Build-APE.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
 - [35.
+Build linux x86_64](35-Build-linux-x86_64.md) - Build unoptimized linux build for x86_64.
+- [36.
+Build linux aarch64](36-Build-linux-aarch64.md) - Build unoptimized linux build for aarch64 (arm64).
-Build pi5](35-Build-pi5.md) - Build optimized linux build for Raspberry Pi 3, 4, and 5.
+- [37.
+Build pi5](37-Build-pi5.md) - Build optimized linux build for Raspberry Pi 3, 4, and 5.

 [40.
 Package Mmojo Server](40-Package-Mmojo-Server.md) - **Not stubbed yet.**